Poland: The Unbreakable Spirit

 This course combines classroom learning at CSB/SJU during CD mod and ends with an experiential component abroad.
 Poland has a long and turbulent history.
 This course will provide an understanding of the diverse ways in which history, literature, and the fine arts explore the human condition in Poland’s throughout WWI, WWII, the Solidarity era and modern Poland in the European Union.
 This course is designed to give students a deeper understanding of the tenacity of the human spirit as we visit Old Town Warsaw, marveling at how the city has been rebuilt after being “razed to the ground.”
 You will learn about the professors who would not follow Hitler’s proclamation that Poles did not need higher education, and began the underground resistance university where the future Pope John Paul II, Karol Wojtyła, was a student.
 We will visit sites that played important roles during these times, but also visit places that inspired beauty, hope, and courage.

-During these three weeks, you will experience Polish culture, traditions, music, and faith.
+While in Poland, a student will experience Polish culture, traditions, music, and faith.
 We will examine our own lived experiences through the experiences of people who have endured much.
 No musical experiences is necessary to participate, only an appreciation for music and its unique form of connecting to others is required.

 Program Cost & Financial Considerations